 Calculating Credit for Video Conferences, Audiotapes, Webcasts and Podcasts

-Video conferences, audiotapes, webcasts and podcasts need to be instructor led.
+Video conferences, audiotapes, webcasts and podcasts must be instructor-led.

 Calculating Credit for E-Learning/Online Courses